nginx-proxy/nginx-proxy/docs/README.md

 ### Per-VIRTUAL_HOST location configuration

-To add settings to the "location" block on a per-`VIRTUAL_HOST` basis, add your configuration file under `/etc/nginx/vhost.d` just like the previous section except with the suffix `_location`.
+To add settings to the "location" block on a per-`VIRTUAL_HOST` basis, add your configuration file under `/etc/nginx/vhost.d` just like the per-`VIRTUAL_HOST` section except with the suffix `_location` (like this section, if your `VIRTUAl_HOST` is a regex, use the sha1 hash of the regex instead, with the suffix `_location` appended).

 For example, if you have a virtual host named `app.example.com` and you have configured a proxy_cache `my-cache` in another custom file, you could tell it to use a proxy cache as follows: